Tour of the Permanent Exhibit

 The permanent exhibit explores the relationship between people and the land; how human activity has impacted the environment from 9,000 years ago until the present day.
-Grassland creatures and their habitats, as well as human activity (First Nations, fur traders, Métis, ranchers and homesteaders) are explored.
-Contemporary issues (sustainable agriculture and energy, biodiversity and endangered species, and water issues) are also examined, providing visitors with an understanding of the ever changing circumstances of the region.
+Grassland creatures and their habitats, as well as human activity, First Nations, fur traders, Métis, ranchers and homesteaders, are explored.
+Contemporary issues such as sustainable agriculture and energy, biodiversity and endangered species, and water issues are examined This provides visitors with an understanding of the ever changing circumstances of the region.

 World War One

 Explores the causes of the “great war” and the ramifications of newly developed weapons of the period.
 Includes a focus on Passchendaele and Vimy Ridge, and how these battles affected Canadians.

 “Meet” some of the earliest pioneers and learn about the contributions they made to the district.
 Learn about Victorian cemetery traditions and symbols.

 Mount Pleasant Cemetery has veterans from almost every conflict in which Canadians were engaged, from the Fenian Raids and the Boer War to the Korean War.
 Learn about some of their contributions and the roles they played while in action.
 Learn about the veterans who were killed in action at Swift Current.